cortezaproject/corteza/README.md

 utilizes realize tool that monitors codebase for changes and restarts api http server for every file change.
 It is not 100% so it needs help (manual restart) in certain cases (new files added, changes in non .go files etc..)

+### Making changes

+Please refer to each project's style guidelines and guidelines for submitting patches and additions.
+In general, we follow the "fork-and-pull" Git workflow.

+ 1. **Fork** the repo on GitHub
+ 2. **Clone** the project to your own machine
+ 3. **Commit** changes to your own branch
+ 4. **Push** your work back up to your fork
+ 5. Submit a **Pull request** so that we can review your changes

+NOTE: Be sure to merge the latest master from "upstream" before making a pull request!